OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 The website is deployed using Github, ensuring accessibility to users worldwide.

 ## Credits
-My Wife Josefine for the contents in Abput us and items in our-menu.
+My Wife Josefine for the contents in About us and items in our-menu.
 ### Content
 - Text content was written by [Oscar Bäckman and Josefine Bäckman].